A super generation of monarchs led by their fearless leader, Beaucup, migrate to Mexico.

 “I'm sorry, let me introduce myself.
 I am Samuel, the Trumpeter Swan.”

-The caterpillar was not sure how to respond; he had not been named.
-Once he had been properly named, it would remain the same as a butterfly.
+The caterpillar was not sure how to respond; he had not been named yet.
+Once a name had been properly bestowed upon him, it would remain the same as a butterfly.

 “Pleased to meet you,” he replied.